appfolio/validates_timeliness/README.md

 ## Description

-Complete validation of dates, times and datetimes for Rails 4.x.
+Complete validation of dates, times and datetimes for Rails 4.x and Rails 5.0.

 This is a fork of [original validates_timeliness gem][original] by [Adam Meehan][adzap] with patches from [John Carney](https://github.com/johncarney/validates_timeliness) and [StatProSA](https://github.com/StatProSA/sp-validates_timeliness).
 I've added additional compatibility with various Rails 4.x version as well as STI and performance fixes.